Skip to content

 Litter and dog waste bins

-• Use the new dual purpose black bins for any type of litter including dog waste.
+• Use the black bins for any litter including dog waste

-• Only use the old style red dog waste bins for dog waste.
+• Use the red bins for dog waste only

 Report a full litter or dog waste bin